opnsense/tools/README.md

 * NAME:		"OPNsense" (default)
 * FLAVOUR:	"OpenSSL" (default), "LibreSSL"
 * VERSION:	a version tag (if applicable)
+* SETTINGS:	the name of the selected settings in config/
 * CONFIG: 	reads the above from the specified file

 Build the userland binaries, bootloader and administrative